Foreman vs Lindy: AI Employee for UK Trades

 The PM-locked way to put it: Lindy orchestrates.
 Foreman understands.
 He knows what a SimPro estimate is, what a recurring service contract means, why job 4521 matters.

-Take the hero example, the technician notes audit.
+The hero example is the technician notes audit.
+A job runs in SimPro.
 Lindy could orchestrate a reminder to send if you configured the rule.
-Foreman audits the SimPro job, knows what "good notes" look like for the contractor's invoicing process, drafts the chase in the technician's own pattern (because he's seen six months of how they write), and escalates to the right office manager only when the nudge hasn't worked.
+Foreman audits the SimPro job, knows what "good notes" look like for the contractor's invoicing process, drafts the chase in the technician's own pattern (because he has seen six months of how they write), nudges them in WhatsApp, and writes the reply back to SimPro when it comes in.
+SimPro → WhatsApp → SimPro.
 The orchestration step is the same in both cases.
 The reasoning underneath isn't.

 Who should pick which